mlsayre/fpbanjo2/README.md

 http://frontporchband.com/?product=front-porch-banjo-2

 Code for banjo sample library (Kontakt Scripting Language).
+I recorded every note of a banjo using several different articulations then mapped all of the notes into the software sampler Kontakt, which has powerful note manipulation tools available via scripting.
 Via scripted controls, user is able to control:

 - banjo slide articulation speed